Kirill-Murashev/AI_for_valuers_book/Parts-Chapters/Outliers-handling/Outliers.md

 **Retention** Even when a normal distribution model is appropriate to the data being analyzed, outliers are expected for large sample sizes and should not automatically be discarded if that is the case.
 The application should use a classification algorithm that is robust to outliers to model data with naturally occurring outlier points.

 **Exclusion** Deletion of outlier data is a controversial practice frowned upon by many scientists.
 While mathematical criteria provide an objective and quantitative method for data rejection, they do not make the practice more scientifically or methodologically sound, especially in small sets or where a normal distribution cannot be assumed.
 Rejection of outliers is more acceptable in areas of practice where the underlying model of the market being measured and the usual distribution of measurement error are confidently known.
 An outlier resulting from a data collection error or clear error in the source may be excluded, but it is desirable that the source is at least verified.
-In any case, appraiser must clear disclose data about the initial set of observations as well as the reason of its part exclusion.
+In any case, the appraiser must clearly disclose information about the initial set of observations as well as the reason for its part exclusion.

 The two common approaches to exclude outliers are __[truncation](https://en.wikipedia.org/wiki/Truncation_(statistics))__ (or __[trimming](https://en.wikipedia.org/wiki/Trimmed_estimator)__) and __[Winsorizing](https://en.wikipedia.org/wiki/Winsorizing)__ (or winsorization as well as capping).
 Trimming discards the outliers whereas Winsorising replaces the outliers with the nearest 'nonsuspect' data.
 <ul>
 <li><b>Truncation</b> This method excludes the outlier values from our analysis.
 By applying this technique, we lose some data.
 Its main advantages are its simplest and fastest nature.
 The more outliers, the less reliable the final model will be, because it will be based on an increasingly smaller sample.</li>
-    <li><b>Winsorizing</b> &#151 is the transformation of statistics by limiting extreme values in the statistical data to reduce the effect of possibly spurious outliers.
+    <li><b>Winsorizing</b> &#151 is the transformation of statistics by limiting extreme values in the sample data to reduce the effect of possibly spurious outliers.
 Note that winsorizing is not equivalent to aforementioned simply excluding data, which is a simpler procedure, called trimming or truncation, but is a method of censoring data. </li>
 </ul>

 **Treating outliers as a missing value** By assuming outliers as the missing observations, treat them accordingly, i.e, same as those of missing values.
 You can read, for example, __[this brief introduction](https://www.analyticsvidhya.com/blog/2021/04/how-to-handle-missing-values-of-categorical-variables/)__ to the possible ways to handle missing values.
 Let me remind you that we are now looking at the very basics of machine learning in valuation.
 Therefore, all of the methods, articles, and materials referenced in this paper are intended as an introduction to the topic.